naschorr/duplicator-i3-duet/upgrades/quiet_meanwell_lrs_350_psu/quiet_meanwell_lrs_350_psu.md

 # Quiet Meanwell LRS-350-12 Power Supply

 Upgrades the default 12v power supply to a Meanwell LRS-350-12, with a larger, quieter fan.
-Note that this assembly uses the same
+Note that this assembly uses the same chassis mount as the plain Meanwell LRS-350 power supply mod.

 ## Bill of Materials
 | Item | Quantity | Link | Notes |